 The Audio Support Project

-This project has identical MyGame and the BlueLevel scenes to the previous project.
+>>HEREThis project has identical MyGame and the BlueLevel scenes to the previous project.
 You can move the front rectangle left or right with the arrow keys, the intersection with the left boundary triggers the loading of the other scene, and the Q key quits the game.
 However, in this version, each scene plays background music and triggers a brief audio cue when the left/right-arrow key is pressed.
 Notice that the volume varies for each type of audio clip.
 The implementation of this project also reinforces the concept of loading and unloading of external resources and the audio clips themselves.
 You can see an example of this project running in Figure 4-6.
 The source code to this project is defined in the chapter4/4.6.audio_support folder.

 Figure 4-6.
 Running the Audio Support project with both scenes

-The controls of the project are as follows:
+>>HEREThe controls of the project are as follows:

 Left/right-arrow key: Moves the front rectangle left and right to increase and decrease the volume of the background music